nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 .. figure:: ../topology/user_manual_figures/layer4_3d_b.png
    :name: fig:layer4_3d_b

-   A grid 3D layer with 120 elements distributed on a grid with 4 elements in the x-direction, 5 elements in the y-direction and 6 elements in the z-direction, with an extent of size :math:`1\times 1\times 1`.
+   A grid 3D NodeCollection with 120 elements distributed on a grid with 4 elements in the x-direction, 5 elements in the y-direction and 6 elements in the z-direction, with an extent of size :math:`1\times 1\times 1`.